ww1659/fe-nc-news-bw/README.md

 - User Interaction: Allow users to vote and comment on articles.

-- Loading Indicators:
-  Include loading indicators to enhance the user experience during data fetching.
+- Loading Indicators and lazy loading (of comments): Include loading indicators to enhance the user experience during data fetching.

 ### Instructions